nervosnetwork/ckb/rpc/README.md

 ### Type `LocalNodeProtocol`

-Information of a P2P protocol supported by the local node.
+The information of a P2P protocol that is supported by the local node.

 #### Fields

-`LocalNodeProtocol` is a JSON object with following fields.
+`LocalNodeProtocol` is a JSON object with the following fields.

 *   `id`: [`Uint64`](#type-uint64) - Unique protocol ID.